jjsyucsd/cse15l-lab-reports/LabReport3.md

 ---
 ## Part 1: Bugs

-For this portion of the lab report, I chose to focus on the the bug present in the `reverseInPlace` method in the `ArrayExamples` class.
+For this portion of the lab report, I chose to focus on the bug present in the `reverseInPlace` method in the `ArrayExamples` class.

 1. A failure-inducing input for the buggy program (as a JUnit test) is shown in the code block below:
 ```